jacksonsieben/l3_net-web/API_DOCUMENTATION.md

 - **Authentication**: Store tokens securely and refresh when they expire
 - **Bulk Operations**: Use the `runs/with-predictions/` endpoint for creating runs with many predictions
+- **Pagination**:
+  - Use `/api/exams/` for paginated results (default 20 items per page, max 100)
+  - Use `/api/exams/all/` only when you need all exams at once (use with caution for large datasets)
+  - Control page size with `page_size` parameter to balance performance and memory usage
 - **Error Handling**: Always check response status codes and handle errors appropriately
 - **Data Validation**: Ensure coordinates are normalized (0.0-1.0) before sending
 - **Testing**: Use the `/api/status/` endpoint to verify API availability
+- **Version Validation**: The API validates exam versions against the Hugging Face repository

 ## Support